Nonsymmetric Reduction-based Algebraic Multigrid: Algorithm

 Effective F-relaxation and an accurate approximation to ideal restriction both require $A_{ff}$ to be relatively well conditioned.
 This is consistent with motivation for a classical AMG strength-of-connection and CF-splitting \cite{Brandt:1985um,ruge:1987}, which are used here.
 Jacobi F-relaxation is used with one more iteration than the degree of the Neumann approximation of $R_{\textnormal{ideal}}$.
 Restriction is built using a degree-one Neumann expansion \eqref{eq:neumann} applied to strong connections in $A_{ff}$, with connection drop-tolerance $\phi = 0.025$.
 These parameters are motivated through the comparison of $n$AIR with $R_{\textnormal{ideal}}$ in Section \ref{sec:tri:air}.

-From Theorem \ref{thm:WAPP}, if we approximate $R_{\textnormal{ideal}}$, then $P$ should be built targeting approximation properties, in a classical AMG sense.
-Classical AMG interpolation formulae \cite{Brandt:1985um,ruge:1987} prove to be effective choices for strong convergence.
-However, note that it is easier to satisfy an approximation property on first-order operators such as advection compared with, for example, a diffusion operator, because the eigenvalues scale like $h$ as opposed to $h^2$.
-Motivated by this and complexity reduction, we propose a ``one-point interpolation'' scheme, where each F-point is interpolated by value from its strongest C-connection.
+From Theorem \ref{thm:WAPP}, if we approximate $R_{\textnormal{ideal}}$, then $P$ should be built targeting approximation properties, in a classical AMG sense. \tcb{It turns out, classical AMG interpolation formulae \cite{Brandt:1985um,ruge:1987} do not satisfy approximation properties on hyperbolic transport discretizations \cite{nonsymm}.
+Fortunately, $R$ is a very accurate approximation to $R_{\textnormal{ideal}}$ for problems tested here, making interpolation less important.} We propose a ``one-point interpolation'' scheme, where each F-point is interpolated by value from its strongest C-connection.
 One-point interpolation resembles a degree-zero Neumann expansion, but $P$ is sparser, having exactly one nonzero per row, and each nonzero is set to one as opposed to the value of $A_{fc}$.\footnote{One-point interpolation also resembles an unsmoothed aggregation interpolation operator, but here some ``aggregates'' may have many points and others only one.
-In aggregation-based AMG, aggregates are typically chosen to be comparable in size, and there are never aggregates of size one that have strong connections in the matrix.} This ensures that the constant is in the range of interpolation, with the minimal nonzero requirements of $P$.
-In practice, one-point interpolation performs best over many different interpolation methods tested in terms of total work and time to solution.
+In aggregation-based AMG, aggregates are typically chosen to be comparable in size, and there are never aggregates of size one that have strong connections in the matrix.} This ensures that the constant is in the range of interpolation, with minimal nonzero requirements of $P$.
+In practice, one-point interpolation performs \tcb{best compared to} many different interpolation methods tested in terms of total work and time to solution. \tcb{In fact, $\ell$AIR was shown to have good approximation properties for scalar hyperbolic problems in \cite{nonsymm}, and using these ideas to develop improved interpolation methods for hyperbolic problems is ongoing work.}